 Named one of American Bus Association's "Top 100 Events in America," Fort Ligonier Days is a three-day festival that commemorates the Battle of Fort Ligonier, a monumental affair of the French and Indian War fought on October 12, 1758.
-Join the fun of the Fort's 59th celebration.
+Join the fun of the Fort's 60th celebration.
 The festivities start at 9 a.m. on Friday, Oct.
-12 and come to an end at 5 p.m. on Sunday, Oct.
-14.
+11 and come to an end at 5 p.m. on Sunday, Oct.
+13.

-Click here for a full schedule of the weekend's events
+Click here for a full schedule of the weekend's events.

 Talented artisans will display and sell their homemade items including wood furniture, candles, paintings, stained glass, jewelry, leather, baskets, pottery and much more!
 Be sure to also check out local merchants holding sidewalk sales!
-They set up their sales on Thursday, the day before the event, and are available for browsing the entire festival weekend.
+They set up their sales on Thursday and are available the entire festival weekend.

 Nonstop live music will set the tone of the Fort Ligonier Days weekend, and it's free!
 The outdoor concerts include something for everyone - Celtic, Country Rock, Brass, Oldies, tribute bands and even big names from the '50s and '60s!
-Click here for a map of the music locations.

 Sample wines from ten different wineries throughout the Laurel Highlands and buy a bottle (or a few) to enjoy at home.
 Click here for a list of the wine tasting booths and where you can find them.